Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 In a recent High Court judgment, a widely used rates mitigation scheme involving minimal, intermittent occupation of vacant property was found to be effective for non-domestic rates (NDR) purposes.

-However, what qualifies as ‘use’ for NDR purposes poses very different challenges for property owners attempting to meet the conditions of non-residential use for Structures and Buildings Allowances (SBAs).
+However, what qualifies as ‘occupation’ for NDR purposes poses very different challenges for property owners attempting to meet the conditions of non-residential use for Structures and Buildings Allowances (SBAs).

 Rates Mitigation Scheme – Case Summary